simfrisk/simfrisk/README.md

 👋 Hi, I’m Simon Frisk!

-💻 I’m a developer who loves building cool things, solving problems, and learning new technologies.
+💻 I’m a developer working at Eyevinn Open Cloud Source.

 🚀 About Me
 	•	🔭 Currently working on: Classync.